-Welcome to the Mobile Fire-Rescue Department Bureau of Fire Prevention web page.
+Welcome to the Mobile Fire-Rescue Department Office of Community Risk Reduction web page.
 Our mission is to protect lives and property from fire and explosions by providing inspection, life safety education and fire investigation services through our Fire Investigation and Fire Code Administration Divisions.

 Customer Service is our priority.
 Please contact us to request fire code inspections, for code information, for processing fire prevention permits, for fire reports, and with nuisance complaints.
 (251) 208-7484 or (251) 208-7497 or by visiting our office at 2851 Old Shell Road Mobile, Alabama 36607.

 The Fire Code Official for the City of Mobile is responsible and accountable for all activities that are channeled through the Fire Code Administration Division, including but not limited to interpretation and enforcement of the provisions of the City of Mobile Municipal Fire Code.
 The specific scope, purpose, intent, limitations and legal authority of this code as outlined in the 2012 International Fire Code.

 This Division consists of three investigators who work a 24-hour shift and three follow-up Investigators assigned to a 40 hour shift providing complete, around the clock investigations of all fires.
 The Fire Investigators, also certified Police Officers, investigate all structural fires in the City of Mobile and its legal jurisdiction for the cause and origin of the fire.
 The purpose of the investigation is to determine if accident or a malicious act caused the fire.
 If it is discovered the fire is incendiary (intentional), the Fire Investigators are responsible for case development as well as assistance in prosecution.